-A highly promising (but relatively under-studied) application of objective IQA measures is to guide the design and optimization of new image processing algorithms.
-The parameters of image processing methods are usually adjusted to minimize the mean squared error (MSE), the simplest of all fidelity metrics, despite the fact that it has been widely criticised for its poor correlation with human perception of image quality (Girod, 1993).
-Early attempts at perceptual optimization used the structural similarity (SSIM) index (Wang et al., 2004) in place of MSE, and achieved modest gains in applications of image restoration (Channappayya et al., 2008), wireless video streaming (Vukadinovic and Karlsson, 2009), video coding (Wang et al., 2011), and image synthesis (Snell et al., 2017).
-Driven by the surge of impressive results in deep neural networks (DNNs), recent authors have used perceptual measures based on pre-trained DNNs for optimization purposes (Johnson et al., 2016), although these have not been tested against human judgments.
+A highly promising but relatively under-studied application of IQA measures is to use them as objectives for the design and optimization of new image processing algorithms.
+The parameters of image processing methods are usually adjusted to minimize the mean squared error (MSE), the simplest of all fidelity metrics, despite the fact that it has been widely criticised for its poor correlation with human perception of image quality (Girod 1993).
+Early attempts at perceptual optimization using the structural similarity (SSIM) index (Wang et al. 2004) in place of MSE achieved perceptual gains in applications of image restoration (Channappayya et al. 2008), wireless video streaming (Vukadinovic and Karlsson 2009), video coding (Wang et al. 2011), and image synthesis (Snell et al. 2017).
+A recent publication used perceptual measures based on pre-trained deep neural networks (DNNs) for optimization of super-resolution results (Johnson et al. 2016), although these have not been tested against human judgments.

 In this paper, we systematically evaluate a large set of full-reference IQA models in the context of perceptual optimization.
 To determine their suitability for optimization, we first test the models on recovering a reference image from a given initialization by optimizing the model-reported distance to the reference.
-For many IQA methods, we find that the optimization does not converge to the reference image, and often creates severe distortions.
-These optima are either local (due to non-convexity of the IQA objective), or global but nonunique (due to the loss of information in the IQA objective).
-We select a subset of eleven IQA models as useful "perceptual" objectives for use in optimizing DNNs in four low-level vision tasks - image denoising, blind image deblurring, single image super-resolution, and lossy image compression.
-Extensive subjective testing on the optimized images reveals the relative performance of the competing models.
-Moreover, careful inspection of their visual failures indicates limitations in model design, which in turn sheds light on developing future IQA models in a principled way.
+For many IQA methods, we find that the optimization does not converge to the reference image, and can generate severe distortions.
+These optima are either local, or global but non-unique.
+We select eleven optimization-suitable IQA models as perceptual objectives, and use them to optimize DNNs for four low-level vision tasks-image denoising, blind image deblurring, single image super-resolution, and lossy image compression.
+Extensive human perceptual tests on the optimized images reveal the relative performance of the competing models.
+Moreover, inspection of their visual failures indicates limitations in model design, providing guidance for the development of future IQA models.